Yes, 90%. The primary reason behind this is self-destruction rather than competition.

 Common expense management mistakes made by startups

-Whether a business is a startup or a large enterprise, an expense management system is an integral part of maintaining the company’s finances.
+Whether a business is a startup or a large enterprise, an expense management software is an integral part of maintaining the company’s finances.
 To safeguard a company against any potential losses, it is necessary first to identify the possible factors that can cause a company to fail.

 Some common mistakes that startups can make that can potentially ram the company towards a dead-end are: